Most Tennessee schools improved in TNReady testing

 The TNReady scores also show that more than half the schools in Tennessee – 56 percent – improved their growth scores (TVAAS scores) from the previous year, with 41 percent of all schools earning a level 4 or 5 TVAAS rating which measures year-to-year growth.

 Four districts saw students in grades 3-8 improve math scores, including Grundy Co., Hamilton Co., McMinnCo., and Polk Co.

 Hamilton Co. improved in math, ELA, and end of course exams by at least 5 percent.

-Among schools districts listed as "exemplary" were the Athens City Schools.
+Among schools districts listed as "exemplary" were the Athens City and Dayton City Schools.

-Among school districts listed as "advancing" were Bradley County, Cleveland City, Dayton City, Hamilton County, McMinn County, Meigs County, Polk County, Sequatchie County.
+Among school districts listed as "advancing" were Bradley County, Cleveland City, Grundy County, Hamilton County, McMinn County, Meigs County, Polk County, Sequatchie County.

 9th-grade students across the state improved scores by 7.4 percent, while 10th-grade students did slightly better with a 7.5 percent improvement over 2018.

 5th-grade students claimed the largest grade-level improvement over 2018 (a 5.6 percent increase over 2018).

 READ MORE | TNReady results for the 2018-19 school year